-1. Solo Jazz (1912?)2.
-Foxtrot (1912+) The original "foxtrot" was a social dance at various speeds (fast, medium and slow).
+1. Solo Jazz (approx. 1912)2.
+Foxtrot (approx. 1912) The original "foxtrot" was a social dance at various speeds (fast, medium and slow).
 It was part of the "animal craze" with such dances as the "Flea" - Bear - Chicken - etc - etc. It is almost certainly a myth that it was named after the famous self-promoter Harry Fox (though he did perform it - once he had learned it from the original inventor).3.
-Blues (1914?)
-As soon as Blues music was invented dancers took to its suggestive grooves.
+Blues (approx. 1914) As soon as Blues music was invented dancers took to its suggestive grooves.
 It was a hit.
 Still is.
 Some blues music is very slow and some is surprisingly fast.4.
 Lindy Hop (1925) Now danced as "Retro Swing" in the tradition of welcoming and including all the dance styles listed here.

 5. Charleston (1920's)

 6. Shag (Street Swing) Some Universities in Texas and Louisiana were said to be dancing Shag in inter-campus competitions as early as 1915.
 It was revived and adapted in Carolina in the 1920's and later on the West Coast.
 At one time it was called the "Flea Hop."
 The original music was fast Ragtime music but Shag has always easily adapted to other music.

 7. Jitterbug, (6 count) (1928) Closely related to Lindy, and eventually gave rise to what we now call "fast jive."

 9. East Coast Swing (6 or 8 count) (once also known as East Coast Lindy)

 10. Balboa (1940's) (but perhaps as early as 1915, but not widely known until the early1940's).
 Today it is danced as either "Pure Balboa" or as "Bal-Swing" and generally to very fast music.